dchenhe/dchenhe.github.io/index.md

       dche@uranus-research.com

 # Biography
-- Dongchen HE is a junior majoring in Communication Engineering and Computer Science in Nanjing University, expected to graduate in 2023 and aiming for a PhD position for 2023 Fall in NLP field.
+- Dongchen HE is a junior majoring in Communication Engineering and Computer Science in Nanjing University, expected to graduate in 2023 and aiming for a Ph.D. position for 2023 Fall in NLP field.

 # Research Interests